charmplusplus/charm/doc/ampi/04-extensions.rst

 Compute Resource Awareness
 --------------------------

-AMPI provides a set of built-in attributes on all communicators and windows to find the number of the worker thread, process, or host that a rank is currently running on, as well as the total number of worker threads, processes, and hosts in the job.
+AMPI provides a set of built-in attributes on all communicators to find the number of the worker thread or process that a rank is currently running on, its home worker thread, as well as the total number of worker threads and processes in the job.
 We define a worker thread to be a thread on which one of more AMPI ranks are scheduled.
 We define a process here as an operating system process, which may contain one or more worker threads.
 The built-in attributes are listed in the following table: